Garfield County Consumer Protection Program

 Young children and the elderly are more at risk for developing serious side effects, but young, healthy adults are also susceptible.
 It is estimated that one in six Americans will get foodborne illness each year, and thousands more will be hospitalized.
 As many as 3,000 deaths are attributed to foodborne illness in the U.S. annually, which can be prevented by proper food safety principles being applied in homes and food service operations.
 The Centers for Disease Control and Prevention (CDC) estimates that reducing foodborne illness by just ten percent would prevent five million Americans from getting sick each year.

-- Licenses and inspects retail food establishments, which includes restaurants, grocery stores, bars, convenience stores, school kitchens, and food trucks – there are over 300 and counting in Garfield County
+- Licenses and inspects retail food establishments, including over 300 Garfield County restaurants, grocery stores, bars, convenience stores, school kitchens, and food trucks

 - Inspects temporary events where food is served, such as the Garfield County Fair, festivals, and farmer’s markets